unicesi/EketalCompiler/test/README.md

    ```
 automaton automatonConstructor(){
-  start firstState : (eventoHello -> middleState);
+  start firstState : (eventHello -> middleState);
-  middleState : (eventoHello -> finalState) || (eventoWorld -> firstState);
+  middleState : (eventHello -> finalState) || (eventoWorld -> firstState);
   end finalState;
 }
    ```
    This is a finite state automaton and is composed by three states: firstState, middleState, finalState; where the first is the initial state, and the last is the final state, it has two event triggers (eventHello and eventWorld) defined in the Event Declaration.
-As we can see, this automaton will recognize all the events sequences of the type: eventoHello (eventoWorld eventoHello)* eventoHello.
+As we can see, this automaton will recognize all the events sequences of the type: eventHello (eventoWorld eventHello)* eventHello.
 Those events represents services in distributed application.

    Group:
    ```